“Queen Marinette” the Legendary figure the City of Marinette is named after.

 Queen Marinette moved with her parents to the Green Bay area in the early 1800’s.
 There she met and married her first husband, John B. Jacobs, a fur trader.
 With Jacobs she had 3 children.

-In 1823 John B. Jacobs and Marinette still living in Green Bay partnered with a Mr. William Farnsworth and took over the Trading Post established by the American Fur Company near the mouth of the Menominee River in an area that at that time was known as the Menominee River District*1 (see Menominee River district section below.)
+In 1823 John B. Jacobs and Marinette, still living in Green Bay, partnered with a Mr. William Farnsworth.
+The three took over the Trading Post located near the mouth of the Menominee River which had been established by the American Fur Company.
+An area that at that time was known as the Menominee River District*1 (see Menominee River district section below.)

-Queen Marinette remained and developed the business into a large trading center probably due to Marinette’s kinship with the Menominee people and to her skill as a trader.
-She often advised the Menominee on dealings with white settlers, lumber companies, and the U.S. government.
+Queen Marinette remained in the district, raised her family and developed the business into a large trading center.
+She had been educated during her youth in early mission schools which also allowed her to advise the Menominee people on dealings with white settlers, lumber companies, and the U.S. government.
 Marinette also began to purchase much of the land that would later encompass much of the city at that time.
 Her residence pictured below was the first framed home on the Menominee river.

 There are several versions of how she received the name Marinette.
-The most popular story stems from the fact that it was a contraction of Marie Antoinette, Queen of France, who died the same year Marinette was born or that the name, Marie Antoinette was more easily pronounced Marinette, by her Native American sisters and brothers*2
+One of the most popular stories comes from the fact that she was named after Marie Antoinette, Queen of France, who died the same year Marinette was born.
+Her said name was a supposedly a contraction of the Queens name.
+Another version simply states that the name, Marinette was easier for her Native American sisters and brothers pronounce then the name Marie Antoinette *2

 The addition of Queen to Marinette’s name, came about because women in those times rarely occupied the position of prominence she held in the commercial world.
 At the time of Queen Marinette’s death in 1865 she was regarded as one of the most remarkable figures, male or female, in the early history of the Great Lakes region.